- NDIS (National Disability Insurance Scheme)

 The Diversity and Advocacy Program provides individualised and group support to people who identify as Lesbian, Gay, Bisexual, Transgender, Queer, Intersex or Asexual (LBGTQIA+) and who experience mental health challenges.
 The program:

-- facilitates a social group for LBGTQIA+ people who experience mental health issues, known as OUTminds
+- Facilitates a social group for LBGTQIA+ people who experience mental health issues, known as OUTminds

 OUTminds is a social group for people who identify as LGBTQIA+, who experience mental health challenges.
 It collectively promotes an accepting, safe and supportive environment in which to stay connected with the LGBTQIA+ community.
 The Outminds group meet once a week on Wednesday to do a variety of social activities as a group.

 To see what’s happening this month, view our Social Timetable.
+PLEASE NOTE, ALL GROUPS HAVE BEEN CANCELLED UNTIL FURTHER NOTICE.

 To find out more, call our Diversity & Advocacy Co-ordinator on 9692 9500.